 What should be the focus of a personal statement for scholarship applications?

-How can I align my personal by statement with a scholarship’s criteria?
+How can I align my personal statement with a scholarship's criteria?

-Understand the objectives and values of the scholarship program.
-Tailor your narrative to reflect these by highlighting relevant achievements, experiences, and future aspirations that resonate with what the committee seeks in potential awardees.
+Understand the objectives and values of the scholarship program by thoroughly researching the sponsoring organization.
+Tailor your narrative to reflect these values by highlighting relevant achievements, experiences, and future aspirations that resonate with what the committee seeks.
+Use language from the scholarship's own materials where it naturally fits your narrative.

 Why is authenticity important in a personal statement?